 ‘Documentary photography’ in child photography

-What do you think of the Portrait of Play?
+What do you think of this session?

 Feel free to check out some of the other blog posts on family photography sessions for other ways they can work.

 Or if you’ve seen enough, contact me to start planning your own child’s/children’s session.